aratakileo/cofty-deprecated/README.md

 # The Cofty Programming Language
 This is the main source code repository for Cofty.
 It contains the compiler, standard library, and documentation.

-A smart compiler makes it possible to write less code with the same efficiency and safy of its execution as if you were writing it in [Rust].
+A smart compiler makes it possible to write less code with the same efficiency and safy of its execution as if you were writing it by [Rust].

 [Rust]: https://www.rust-lang.org